tom-code/nsutil/readme.md

 supported interfaces are:

 #### veth
-To create veth interface use: `{"namespace": "ns1", "name": "eth9", "type": "veth", "peer_namespace": "nsb", "peer_name": "c1"}`
+To create veth interface use: `{"namespace": "ns1", "name": "eth9", "type": "veth", "peer_namespace": "nsb", "peer_name": "c1"}`.
 This example will create veth pair with one end in namespace "ns1" and interface named "eth2".
 Other end will be in namespace "nsb" with interface named "c1".

 #### bridge
-To create bridge use for example `{"namespace": "nsb", "name": "b0", "type": "bridge", "slave": ["c1", "c2", "c3"]}` This example will create bridge named b0 in namespace nsb.
-Interfaces c1, c2, c3 will be attached to this bridge
+To create bridge use for example `{"namespace": "nsb", "name": "b0", "type": "bridge", "slave": ["c1", "c2", "c3"]}`.
+This example will create bridge named b0 in namespace nsb.
+Interfaces c1, c2, c3 will be attached to this bridge.